bhavesh-g/list-all-of-my-whatsapp-groups/README.md

 # list-all-of-my-whatsapp-groups

-Guys! thus ain't relevant anymore.
+Guys! this ain't relevant anymore.
 Whatsapp has decided and released in-built feature to do the same.

 Retired on - June2024